Skip to Main Content

 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-How many times have you used a cut out curb to pull a suitcase, move a cart, push a stroller or ride your bike across an intersection?
-Do you prefer the ease of use and esthetic of lever faucet handles?
+How many times have you used a cut-out curb to pull a suitcase, move a cart, push a stroller or ride your bike across an intersection?
+Do you prefer the ease of use and aesthetic of lever faucet handles?
 We all benefit from Universal Design of physical spaces and the same is true of learning spaces.
-If you apply the three simple design principles of Universal Design for Learning to your course materials you will not only accommodate students with disabilities, but also the learning styles and preferences for all of your students.
+If you apply the three simple design principles of Universal Design for Learning to your course materials, you will not only accommodate students with disabilities but also the learning preferences for all of your students.

 The principles are:

-Read more about supporting evidence for UDL on the National Center's website.
+Read more about supporting evidence for UDL on the UDL Guidelines website.

 The theory, pedagogy and neuroscience behind UDL are discussed in these books:

 When it comes to the hard work of reconstructing our schools into places where every student has the opportunity to succeed, Mirko Chardin and Katie Novak are absolutely convinced that teachers should serve as our primary architects.
 And by "teachers" they mean legions of teachers working in close collaboration.
 After all, it's teachers who design students' learning experiences, who build student relationships . . . who ultimately have the power to change the trajectory of our students' lives.